raganwald-deprecated/homoiconic/2009-09-22/anaphora.md

 For example, instead of `(1..100).map { |x| (1/x)+1 }`, you can write `(1..100).map(&'(1/_)+1')` using String#to\_proc.
 The underscore is an anaphor, it refers back to the block's parameter just as the word "it" in this sentence refers back to the word "anaphor."
 The win is brevity: You don't have to define a parameter just to use it once.

-String#to\_proc does a lot more than just provide anaphors for single parameters in blocks, of course.
-But it does provide this specific form of anaphora in Ruby.
+String#to\_proc does a lot more than just provide anaphora for single parameters in blocks, of course.
+But it does provide this specific anaphor in Ruby.

-**Methodphitamine: Another implementation of the anaphoric parameter**
+**Methodphitamine: Another implementation of the block anaphor**

-[Methodphitamine](http://jicksta.com/posts/the-methodphitamine "The Methodphitamine at Adhearsion Blog by Jay Phillips") provides another implementation of anaphoric parameters, this one inspired by the Groovy language.
+[Methodphitamine](http://jicksta.com/posts/the-methodphitamine "The Methodphitamine at Adhearsion Blog by Jay Phillips") provides another implementation of block anaphora, this one inspired by the Groovy language.

 Symbol#to\_proc is the standard way to abbreviate blocks that consist of a single method invocation, typically without parameters.
 For example if you want the first name of a collection of people records, you might use `Person.all(...).map(&:first_name)`.